acgrissom/2016-ml-course/assignments/programming3.md

 Bonus (50 pts)
 --
-Figure out how to perform the same task with Vowpal Wabbit and do so.
+Figure out how to perform the same task with Vowpal Wabbit (not using knn) and do so.
 Include the analysis of this approach in your report.